DOCGroup/ACE_TAO/TAO/TAO_IDL/docs/annotations.md

 The current limitations exist in TAO\_IDL annotation implementation as of writing:

 <a name="limitation1"></a>
-1. Because of lack of a proper grammar specification in IDL for where annotations can go, annotations in places other than before declarations in scopes and other places listed above will result in syntax errors, even if they work with other IDL tools.
-See ["What Can be Annotated"](#what-can-be-annotated) for details.
+1. Because of lack of any specification in IDL for where annotations can go, annotations in places other than what's listed in ["What Can be Annotated"](#what-can-be-annotated) can cause syntax errors, even if the IDL works with other IDL tools.

 2. Even though this is implicitly allowed by the IDL specification, Annotations whose local names clash with IDL keywords are not supported.
 This includes